 Information should be provided to HQ with documented evidence for each individual donor where doubt exists about recovery and where amounts should be included in the Allowance for doubtful debts.

-Information should be provided to HQ with documented evidence for each individual donor where amounts are considered irrecoverable after all reasonable steps have been taken for recovery and where amounts should be Written-Off.
+Information should be provided to HQ with documented evidence for each individual donor where amounts are considered irrecoverable after all reasonable steps have been taken for recovery and where amounts should be Written Off.

 Information on allowance for doubtful debts and write-offs will be submitted as part of the year-end closing instructions.